mfransham/puma-cz-cw-dorn-rep/README.md

 `puma-cz-dorn-replication.R`

-- reads in the data: tract-PUMA lookup file with tract population totals; county-CZ lookup file
+- reads in the data:
+  - tract-PUMA lookup file with tract population totals
+  - county-CZ lookup file
 - reformats county codes in a consistent way, then links CZs to counties
 - calculates the proportion of PUMA population in each CZ (variable 'afactor')
 - checks the same results are obtained as David Dorn's published table